|Author||Caroliano, Dogway, Real.Finder|

-It has internal switches for interlaced or YUY2 content, saving you from writing long lines of code and preventing from possible mistakes.
+It has internal switches for interlaced or YUY2 content (but you should not use it in avs 2.6 and avs+ and use YV16 instead), saving you from writing long lines of code and preventing from possible mistakes.
 YUY2 is even automatically detected.
 Apart of that it adds some small and simple enhancements listed below, like easy prefilters, slightly better motion vectors (thanks to an internal TV->PC luma expansion and the possibility of dark enhancement), easy nnedi3 subpixel accuracy, globals import/export, show panel, and contra-sharpening option.

-- RgTools for contrasharp=true or prefilter=1 or 2
+- RgTools and MedianBlur2 for contrasharp=true or prefilter=1 or 2

 - LSFmod for contrasharp > 0.0